dipankardas011/dipankardas-portfolio/content/diary/Jan24.md

 description = "Let's talk about my January 2024"
 +++

+# Date 2024-01-20 2024-01-21
+* DSA problem
+* some object detection and segmentation techniques in image and deep learning
+* improvied by frontend skills

 # Date 2024-01-19
 * learning about gneerative images in the deeplearning course
 * NextJS app pges setup